 Using decorators caulk

-Once you have the tube and nozzle prepared and loaded into the gun your ready to apply the caulk.
-Gently squeeze the trigger until a little caulk comes out of the nozzle, your now ready to apply the decorators caulk.
+Once you have the tube and nozzle prepared and loaded into the gun you’re ready to apply the caulk.
+Gently squeeze the trigger until a little caulk comes out of the nozzle, you are now ready to apply the decorators caulk.

 Now take a damp good quality sponge (so it doesn’t leave bits in the caulk) or a wet finger and rub it along the crack / gap you have just applied the caulk too, this will push the caulk into the crack but also smooth it out.
 If you need to apply more because you have missed a bit, do the same as you have just done.